scandipwa/docs/theme/08-Standard.md

 padding-left: 1rem;
 ```

-#### Why?
+### 7. Avoid !important

-As stated in 5) due rendering issues.
-But, any use of specific unit should be logicaly explainable.
-The `em` or `rem` means, that the usecase must be somehow related to font-size.
-So, use them in places related to text.
+You must not use `!important`.

-### 7. Important rule escaping
+> Important is the most powerful form of CSS selector strength rules, it overrides id, class, name, everything.
+It is very commonly used to override inline-styled elements, but brings inconsistency.

-Important is the most powerful form of CSS selector strength rules, it bypasses id, class, name, everything.
-It is very commonly used to override inline-styled elements.
-We must escape it to have our code supportable.
+> It is much better to use third parties, that escape direct styling, by for example using custom stylesheets and applying CSS custom variables.

 #### For example: